RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Experiments

 \subsection{Ablation Study}

-We conduct the ablation studies with the proposed \modelName-M. All models are trained for 100 epochs.
-We adopt a $k$-NN classifier to evaluate their classification performance on ImageNet~\cite{deng2009imagenet} and train these models for 12K iterations on MS COCO~\cite{chen2015microsoft} to evaluate their object detection and instance segmentation performance.
+We conduct the ablation studies with \modelName-M. All models are trained for 100 epochs {due to the limitation of computation resources and follow the practice of previous works~\cite{xie2021detco,zhao2021self}.} We adopt a $k$-NN classifier to evaluate their classification accuracy on ImageNet~\cite{deng2009imagenet} and train these models for 12K iterations on MS COCO~\cite{chen2015microsoft} to evaluate their dense prediction performance.